asaez97/Kybernetika_Mop_TAN/README.md

   - `cond_mi_cont` and `cond_mi_cont_disc`.
 They compute the mutual
     information of two predicted variables given the class using conditional Gaussian assumptions.
-- example.R: A R file with a toy example for fit a conditional Gaussian TAN model.
-- data.Rda: A R data file with the toy dataset.

 ## Data